Key takeaways

 #2 What advice is included?

-Can you help me with things like employee benefits, major purchases, or making tough decisions about money with my spouse?
+Can you help me with things like employee benefits, major purchases, or making tough decisions about money with my partner?

-A financial advisor should provide guidance on everything your money touches.
+A financial advisor should provide guidance on your entire financial life, not just investments and retirement.

 They should offer unbiased, personalized financial advice that integrates into every facet of your life.